 Trusts are subject to their own rate of inheritance tax (6%) at 10 year intervals from the setting up of the trust, or when capital is paid out from the trust.

-The transfer of an asset to a trust is regarded as a disposal in a capital gains tax context, but it may be possible to defer any resulting gain.
+The transfer of an asset into a trust is regarded as a disposal in a capital gains tax context, but it may be possible to defer any resulting gain.
 Generally, capital gains tax will not apply where the transfer is of cash alone.

 It may be possible to transfer assets to an employer trust to avoid inheritance tax or capital gains tax, but this would depend on the details of the transfer, donor, and other circumstances.
 Using an employer trust in this way could still prove useful for a family investment company.